james-bowman/blog/content/post/extending-go-programs-with-plugins.md

 ## Compiled-in extensions - In more depth

 I ended up choosing the compiled-in extensions approach for [my chat bot][talbot].
-The compiled-in approach means that third-parties can clone or fork the [repository][Talbot], add their plugins/extensions into the appropriate package and then compile the application (with the plugins included).
+The compiled-in approach means that third-parties can clone or fork the [repository][talbot], add their plugins/extensions into the appropriate package and then compile the application (with the plugins included).
 This approach relies on a couple of Go language features which are worth considering in more detail.

 ### The init() function